Fusion006/AIFirst/README.md

   Greedy search focuses solely on the heuristic value (`h_score`) to decide the next move, ignoring the cost to reach the current state (`g_score`).
 It is faster than A* but does not guarantee an optimal solution.
 Greedy search is ideal for quickly finding a solution when optimality is not a priority.

 Each algorithm is implemented with a consistent interface, allowing easy comparison of their performance and behavior.

-## Conclusions from Algorithms
-In our comparison of search algorithms in a game-solving context:
-- A* provided the best balance of optimality and performance.
-- Greedy and Weighted A* were faster but could return suboptimal solutions.
-- DFS and IDS were memory-efficient, with IDS being complete but slower.
-- BFS ensured optimality (in uniform-cost problems) but had high memory usage.

 ## Art
 For this project, we decided to make our own assets for the game.
 Each bird art and branch were digitally drawn by us and all backgrounds were created using [Canva](https://www.canva.com/). \